Neutrino Physics with an Opaque Detector: Results and Discussion

-The LiquidO technique is based on using opaque scintillator.
+Our detection technique is based on using an opaque scintillator.
 Opacity can be achieved in two ways, through light scattering and/or absorption.
-The LiquidO approach relies on a very short scattering length and an intermediate absorption length, producing a scintillator that is milky and translucent in appearance.
-Photons from the scintillator undergo a random walk about their origin, giving rise to {\it stochastic light confinement}.
-While the path of each photon is stochastic, the integral effect is the confinement of the light to a sphere around each ionisation point, resulting in the production of so-called {\it light-balls}.
+The LiquidO approach relies on a short scattering length and an intermediate or long absorption length, producing a scintillator that is milky and translucent in appearance.
+Photons from the scintillator undergo a random walk about their origin, giving rise to stochastic light confinement.
+While the path of each photon is stochastic, the integral effect is the confinement of the light to a sphere around each ionisation point, resulting in the production of so-called light-balls.
 This is the principle at the heart of the LiquidO technique.

 Scintillators used in modern neutrino experiments typically have scattering lengths of up to tens of metres.
 Reducing the scattering length down to the scale of millimetres causes the light to be confined to a volume that is much smaller than the typical physical extent of, for example, a 1~MeV $\gamma$-ray event whose energy is lost via Compton scattering.
 To extract the light a lattice of wavelength-shifting fibres runs through the scintillator.
 With a lattice spacing on the scale of a centimetre, prompt and efficient light collection can be achieved and absorption losses minimised.
 Many configurations of the fibre lattice are possible, and in principle fibres could run in all three orthogonal directions.
-In practice, fibres running in only one direction might suffice for most purposes.
+In practice, fibres running in one or two directions might suffice.
+The difference in time of the light detection at the two ends of each fibre can be used as a measure of the event position along the length of each fibre.